 What Makes Sedative Hypnotics Addictive?

-Are There Non-Addictive Alternatives To Sedative Hypnotics For Treating Anxiety Or Insomnia?
+Are Antidepressants Non-Addictive Alternatives To Sedative Hypnotics For Treating Anxiety Or Insomnia?

 What Are The Different Slang Names For Sedative-Hypnotic?